headercom

 7. Raise EMIs Amount Once You Get Salary Hike

 The EMI is the amount that you are required to pay at the end of every month.
 If you're already making minimum payments, it's not likely to increase.
-But when you get a raise or a bonus, this can be your opportunity to increase your payments and decrease your outstanding loan balances.
+But when you get a raise or a bonus, this can be your opportunity to increase your payments and decrease your outstanding balances.

 If you receive a salary hike, consider moving the EMIs from your high-interest loans to your new salary loan.
 This will lower your monthly payments and give you extra money to spend.
 Be careful, however, as this is not always possible.
 If you're certain that you received a raise and are certain that you can afford the EMIs at your new salary, then this is an option.